Blacksheep909/SpotMicroESP32/code/README.md

 ![Flowchart](https://github.com/Blacksheep909/SpotMicroESP32/blob/master/code/detailed_robot_dog_flowchart.png)

+### Steps to Set Up Failsafe on the FS-i6X

-Setting up a failsafe on the FS-i6X transmitter is essential to ensure that your robot dog safely stops or returns to a safe position if it loses signal from the transmitter.
+A Failsafe on the FS-i6X transmitter is essential to ensure that your robot dog safely stops or returns to a safe position if it loses signal from the transmitter.
 This process essentially "teaches" the transmitter what signal to send when a connection loss occurs, allowing you to set specific servo positions or actions to minimize risk.

-### Steps to Set Up Failsafe on the FS-i6X

 1. **Access the Failsafe Settings:**
    Power on your FS-i6X transmitter and navigate to the "RX Setup" menu.
 From there, select the "Failsafe" option, which allows you to set failsafe values for each channel.